 Some of my friends have told me that I’m the strongest person they know.
 Had they experienced what I had, I know that they would be too.
 We all have it in us, we just need the opportunity for it to shine through.

 I believe that my choices were to either stop living or move forward.
 I chose to keep going.
 I now see obstacles and challenges on a very wide spectrum.
 For every low, there is an equal high.
-From a distance, it is a series of long, slow, rolling waves.
+From a distance, it is a series of long, slow, rolling waves…each carrying a lesson we are intended to learn.

 I believe that your body and dreams can guide you if you simply pay attention and follow their wisdom.
 My higher self knew that I was making mistakes and I reasoned away the signs.
-It was a lesson I needed to learn to now listen as it guides me toward my best path.
+I needed to learn to listen to my body as it guides me toward my best path.

 I have no idea what tomorrow and the day after bring, yet I do know that if I follow the integrity of my essential self, what lays before me is better than I could ever ask for myself.
-Yes, there will be moments of losing my identity…it’s all part of the beautiful process and it too brings me to somewhere even better than where I was.
+Yes, there will be moments of losing my identity…it’s all part of the beautiful process and it, too, brings me to somewhere even better than where I was before.